Prev | 1 | 2 | 3 | 4 | 5 | Next

 The hotel staff contact person informed my friend that "by now all the phenomena seem reducing." [seem to have abated].

-According to a 10 February 2004 Guardian Newspaper report the houses in which the fires had broken out were all in an area 350 metres (about 380 yards) by 70 metres between the shoreline and a railway.
-[Added 13 March 2004.]
+According to a 10 February 2004 Guardian newspaper report the houses in which the fires had broken out were all in an area 350 metres (parallel to the coast) by 70 metres between the shoreline and the railway.
+[Added 13 March 2004.
+Modified 14 Feb 2016.]

 Nicholas Hawkins, who visited the area on about 8 March, says that the "cliffs" south of (inland from) Canneto di Caronia, are in fact, steeply rising rock, and not vertical.
 (What is the name of the village on top of the "cliffs?")
 [Added 13 March 2004.]